DallanQ/everdell_3/Manual.md

 The facedown discard pile will be formed here.

-> The vacant area at the bottom center of the game board.
+> The discard pile is in the vacant area at the bottom center of the game board.

 ## HOW TO PLAY (page 7)